tanishidas/Flow-over-Airfoil_OpenFoam/README.md

 # Flow-over-Airfoil_OpenFoam
-Case of simulation of flow over an airfoil (NACA 6412)
+Simulation of flow over an airfoil (NACA 6412)